-Changes in Government Regulations May Affect Our Investment in Our Properties local or common laws or regulations or changes in their enforcement or regulatory interpretation could result in changes in the legal requirements affecting us (including with retroactive effect).
-In addition, the political conditions in the jurisdictions in which the REIT operates are also subject to change.
-Any changes in investment policies or shifts in political attitudes may adversely affect our investments.
-Any changes in the laws to which the REIT is subject in the jurisdictions in which it operates could materially affect the rights and title to the properties.
-All the properties held, directly or indirectly, by the REIT are located in France, Germany and Spain.
-Although the governments in France, Germany and Spain are generally stable and friendly to foreign investments, there are still political risks.
-It is not possible to predict whether there will be any further changes in the regulatory regime(s) to which the REIT is subject or the effect of any such change on investments.
+Changes in Government Regulations May Affect Our Investment in Our Properties

+The REIT is subject to laws and regulations governing the ownership, leasing or operations of, or investment in, real property, employment standards, environmental and energy efficiency matters, taxes and other matters.
+It is possible that future changes in applicable federal, state, local or common laws or regulations or changes in their enforcement or regulatory interpretation could result in changes in the legal requirements affecting us (including with retroactive effect), and in particular those applicable in France, Germany and Spain (in which all of our properties are located).
+Any changes in the laws to which the REIT is subject in these jurisdictions could materially affect its rights and title to the properties in its portfolio.
+It is not possible to predict whether there will be any further changes in the regulatory regime(s) to which the REIT is subject or the effect of any such change on investments by the REIT.